Rain World: Reception

+Gameplay

-Rain World frustrated reviewers, who often descended into apathy.
-Considering the immediate kills, infrequent checkpoints, frequent repetition, crushing rain, inexplicable enemy movements, and clumsy controls, IGN wrote that the game's challenging elements taken alone would be "tough but fair", but when considered together, "the odds are stacked so high against the player that it risks toppling the entire structure of the game".
-Though Game Informer recognized the game's intent to simulate the slugcat's suffering in a punishing, mysterious environment, they felt the lack of assistance and terrible controls ruined the result; they did not complete the game to provide a score.
-Reviewers were bored by the repeated navigation of rooms with random enemies after each death, which tempered their urge to explore.
-Polygons reviewer was miserable following the loss of her multi-hour progression.
+Rain Worlds gameplay frustrated reviewers, who often descended into apathy.
+Noting what was described as sudden deaths, infrequent checkpoints, frequent repetition, punitive rain, inexplicable enemy movements, and clumsy controls, IGN wrote that these elements taken alone would be "tough but fair", but when considered together, "the odds are stacked so high against the player that it risks toppling the entire structure of the game".
+Though Game Informer recognized the game's intent to simulate the slugcat's suffering in a punishing, mysterious environment, they argued the controls, lack of assistance, and unpredictable enemy movements ruined the result.
+Reviewers disliked the repeated navigation of rooms with randomized enemies after each death, which tempered their urge to explore.
+Polygons reviewer was "miserable" following the loss of her multi-hour progression.
 She wrote about futility as a central tenet of Rain World and felt that she was not given the proper tools to survive.
-Critics especially lamented how the slugcat's jerky animations and imprecise throwing mechanics led to many unwarranted deaths, with Rock, Paper, Shotgun comparing hypothetical instructions for those throwing mechanics to a "bizarre legal document".
+To many critics, the slugcat's movements were frustratingly clumsy, and they argued that the imprecise throwing mechanics often caused unwarranted deaths.
+Rock, Paper, Shotgun compared hypothetical instructions for those throwing mechanics to a "bizarre legal document".

-I haven’t finished Rain World.
-I know I won’t finish Rain World.
-And a not insignificant part of that is because I just do not enjoy playing Rain World.